Everything else I’ve seen on Broadway recently is entertainment. Americano the Musical production has real content!

 Who are these Dreamers?

-Tony’s mother Felicitas (Johanna Carlisle-Zepeda)is the family’s rock, worrying about them while providing a wonderful home life.
+Tony’s mother, Felicitas (Johanna Carlisle-Zepeda), is the family’s rock, worrying about them while providing a wonderful home life.
 She has wanted to tell Tony the secret, but her husband felt it was better left alone.
 How wrong he was.

-The opening song “We Pave the Way,” performed by the Company at the construction site where Tony and his father Martin (Alex Paez) work, is the first sign to the audience they are in store for a heartfelt story.
+The opening song, “We Pave the Way,” performed by the Company at the construction site where Tony and his father Martin (Alex Paez) work, is the first sign to the audience that they are in store for a heartfelt story.
 The entire production has a fantastic musical score and physical dance moves that top some of the best I’ve seen in recent months.

 Ewing’s voice is like, “Wow!”
-As the story unfolds, we get an inside glimpse of Tony’s personality, a little shy, in love with Ceci, but afraid to show his feelings.
-Ceci’s love is reciprocal, but she’s straightforward, and the theater crowd can feel the depth of her passion in the song, “I Can See it in Your Eyes.”
+As the story unfolds, we get an inside glimpse of Tony’s personality: a little shy, in love with Ceci, but afraid to show his feelings.
+Ceci’s love is reciprocal, but she’s straightforward, and the theater crowd can feel the depth of her passion in the song “I Can See it in Your Eyes.”
 It is a lovely, heartfelt tune.

 When Ceci joins the Marines and is deployed, the spark in Tony’s life seems to be diminished.
 He’s lost one dream of being in the service and the closeness of the love of his life.
 But with some push from his friends, Tony gets involved in “La Machine,” the political movement to help Dreamers gain citizenship, and he comes alive.
 Tony’s brother Hector (Ryan Reyes) and his girlfriend help him get out the message and get the votes to make a change for all who wish to be an American with a dream, not just a Dreamer.